 - Documentation of academic excellence and of research productivity (publications, creative works, awards, scholarships, and funding will be highly valued) - this can be submitted in the form of a resume/CV or any other materials that demonstrate these accomplishments

-- An essay written to a broad audience (academics across all fields) that shows their vision for their field of study and how they plan to use a doctoral education from KU to launch themselves into a leadership role in their field
+- An essay written to a broad audience (academics across all fields) that shows their vision for their field of study and how they plan to use a doctoral education from KU to launch themselves into a leadership role in their field - the essay should be up to three pages long, single spaced, and in 12-point type

 We expect all nominees to excel in the first two respects so the essay is intended to facilitate a comparison of the nominees across many disciplines and selection of the most meritorious.